Stakeholder Mapping Matrix as a Stakeholder Management Tool

 - What tools can be used to manage stakeholders?

-A project communication plan is another tool to manage your projects key stakeholders.
-It includes a list of stakeholders with their titles, preferred communication channel and communication type.
-From this aspect, a communication plan includes many information that can support your stakeholder management.
+A project communication plan is another tool to manage your project’s key stakeholders.
+It includes a list of stakeholders with their titles, preferred communication channel, and communication type.
+From this aspect, a communication plan includes much information that can support your stakeholder management.

 Beyond these, you can use the client surveys to understand and manage your key project stakeholders.